pycassa/pycassa/sources/tutorial.txt

   >>> pool = pycassa.connect('Keyspace1', ['localhost:9160'])

-This creates a small connection pool for use with :class:`~pycassa.columnfamily.ColumnFamily` .
+This creates a small connection pool for use with a :class:`~pycassa.columnfamily.ColumnFamily` .
 See `Connection Pooling`_ for more details.